-There are two things that determine the amount of current flowing into an electric circuit: the magnitude of the applied voltage and the overall resistance of that circuit.
-If the circuit resistance is lowered, the electric current flow that is passing through the circuit is boosted.
+There are two things that affect the amount of current flowing into an electric circuit: the magnitude of the applied voltage and the overall resistance of that circuit.
+If the circuit resistance is lowered, the electric current flow that is passing through the circuit increases.
 Conversely, the electric current is limited if the circuit resistance is increased.

-A rheostat has two connection points: one is a moving point and the other one is a fixed point.
+A rheostat is a wire wound variable resistor which has two connection points: one is a moving point and the other one is a fixed point.
 Similar to a potentiometer, some rheostats can have three connection points (A, B, and C) as shown in Figure 1, but still, only two of them are used.
 In such cases, there are two fixed points (A and C), only one of which is used, and the second connection point is the moving one (B).

 Rheostats also have to bear large currents when compared with potentiometers.
 Therefore, rheostats are made up of wire wound resistors.
-Furthermore, rheostats may also be called variable wire wound resistors.
 They are mainly constructed by wrapping the Nichrome wire across a ceramic core.
 Such a core behaves as an insulator to the heat energy and does not permit it to flow through the rheostat.

-Figure 1 explains the working principle of a rheostat.
-A rheostat works on the theory that the resistance of a certain track or wire depends upon its length.
+Figure 1 explains the working principles of a rheostat.
+As mentioned above, rheostats work on the principle that the resistance of a certain track or wire depends upon its length.
 Let’s assume that we are using the fixed connection point A and the moving connection point B of the rheostat illustrated in Figure 1.
 The rheostat will offer minimum resistance to the circuit if the slider lies closer to point A, since the resistive coil length is at a minimum.
 Therefore, a large current can flow through the circuit in this case.